 Provides experience in analyzing, writing, assembling, and documenting activities relevant for an Interdisciplinary Studies (IDSS) portfolio that can be assessed by faculty for possible college credit.
 Emphasizes analysis of prior learning, critical thinking, library research and information access as it pertains to pedagogy of prior learning assessment, and further development of writing skills.
-Prerequisites: Admission to the IDSS B.A. degree program and approved by program advisor, college level writing skills and demonstrable computer skills.
+Prerequisites:Admission to the IDSS B.A. degree program and approved by program advisor, college level writing skills and demonstrable computer skills.

-IDSS405 Interdisciplinary Studies Workshop: . .
+IDSS405 Interdisciplinary Studies Tools: . .
 (1)

 Presents a series of workshops on various specific of patterns and systems related to interdisciplinary studies.
-May be repeated for credit.
+These patterns and systems are tools that students can use to recognize commonalities among disciplines.
 Prerequisite: IDSS310 or taken concurrently.